Questions about the application process

 HOW LONG WILL IT TAKE FOR ME TO GET A RESPONSE TO MY RECORD-BREAKING APPLICATION?

-Guinness World Records receive over 60,000 record applications a year - more than 1,000 applications every week.
+Guinness World Records receive over 50,000 record applications a year - almost 1,000 applications every week.

 However, if you need an answer quicker than this, we offer a premium processing service called Fast Track.
 More information can be found here: http://www.guinnessworldrecords.com/our-services/fast-track/